-But does Alexandra Bracken get that.
+But does Alexandra Bracken get that?
 No, she doesn’t.
-So she decided that we needed to read every internal monologue and debate inside Etta and Nicholas’s head as well as Etta’s moping about her mom or Alice or her violin, and Nicholas having another of his moral conflicts.
+So she decided that we needed to read every internal monologue and debate inside Etta and Nicholas’s head as well as Etta moping about her mom or Alice or her violin, and Nicholas having another one of his moral conflicts.
 But I don’t blame the characters.
-People think, that what they do.
+People think, that’s what they do.
 No, I blame the person who decided that she needed to write all of that shit down.

-I swear to God, I was so fucking tired to read endless paragraphs of history, descriptions and basically all the shit that did nothing but bury the actual plot in pointlessness… Ugh!
+I swear to God, I was so fucking tired of read endless paragraphs of history lessons, descriptions and basically all the shit that did nothing but bury the actual plot in pointlessness… Ugh!

 Between all of that, I had to look for the main storyline because I genuinely felt like the book was only written so that the author could explore different events in history and tell us about them.
 The sheer amount of scenes that has no fucking reason to be in the book!
-It was all: go to new time, descriptions, history lesson, internal ponderings, danger, go to another time; rinse, repeat.
-I didn’t even know that I actually possessed the amount on patience that I needed to get through this novel.
+It was all, go to new time, descriptions, history lesson, internal ponderings, danger, go to another time; rinse, repeat.
+I didn’t even know I possessed the amount of patience that I needed to get through this novel.